Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 * The system shall ensure that users are not creating more than their administrator-defined allowed postings for their geographic area.
 * The system shall allow administrators to ban users, removing their posts and account access but maintaining the user record to prevent later sign-ups from that address.
 Deleting a user performs the same task, but also removes the user record.
 * The system shall delete dependent records when a model is removed.
 For example, deleting a Sublet posting will remove Favorite records associated with it, and deleting a User would remove the Sublet postings created by them.
 * Deleting a Sublet posting will also delete Favorite records associated with it.
-A notification
+A notification may be displayed to the user to show that Favorite records have been removed.

 ### 3.3.
 Logical Database Requirements
 * Several tables with many attributes will be required to maintain the data for this project.
 All tables will have a unique ID as the primary key for the table.